Does Anointing of the Sick

 Plus, anointing of the sick can also be repeated as many times as needed throughout one’s life if the seriously sick person recovers or if their condition worsens.
 “If a sick person who received this anointing recovers his health, he can in the case of another grave illness receive this sacrament again.
 If during the same illness the person’s condition becomes more serious, the sacrament may be repeated” (CCC #1515).

-If someone chooses to live life, not heeding the warning of the Word, not seeking to amend their sinful ways, they shouldn’t receive the sacrament either.
-It is true, we can’t judge if God’s grace has moved someone into the state of true sorrow–perfect contrition–for any or all sin even if we see someone, without reservation, still continuing in their sinful ways, because at any moment God’s fantastic grace can perform miracles in the heart.
+It is true, we can’t judge if God’s grace has moved someone into the state of true sorrow–perfect contrition–for any or all sin even if we see someone, without reservation, who still continues in their sinful ways until death, because at any moment–even at the instant of death–God’s fantastic grace can perform miracles in the heart.

 “Anointing of the sick is not to be conferred [given] upon those who persevere obstinately in manifest grave sin [refuse to stop obvious grave sin]” (Canon Law #1007).

-The reason a person, who refuses to amend their ways, is to be denied anointing of the sick is not because we don’t want them to receive grace from God to help move their souls to Life; it is because, like I said, receiving the sacrament won’t benefit them.
+The reason a person, who didn’t truly strive to live the faith, is to be denied anointing of the sick is not because we don’t want them to receive grace from God to help move their souls to Life; it is because, like I said, receiving the sacrament won’t benefit them.

-By far, the greatest good is to tell someone dying, who refuses to work hard to stop their sins, that their crime against God is so great and their life time of lacking contrition (not wanting to amend) is so profound that they don’t merit the sacrament of the sick, so at least at the moment of death, they will have a chance to see the seriousness of their sinfulness, beg God for mercy, and become a true sincere penitent (someone confessing their sins with true sorrow) and be saved by their true contrition…instead of hoping mercy will save them, when they will most likely still lack true sorrow and reject saving mercy.
+By far, if someone refuses to humbly confess, the greatest good is to tell them, that their crimes against God are so great and their lack of contrition (not wanting to repent/amend) is so profound that they don’t merit the sacrament of the sick, so at least at from fear (you now gave them) at the moment of death, they might have a chance to see the seriousness of their sinfulness, from the fear of the Lord you just gave them.
+Then they can beg God for mercy and become a truly sincere penitent and be saved by their perfect contrition…instead of hoping mercy will save them from the anointing, being blindly mislead; when they will most likely still lack true/perfect sorrow and reject saving mercy from their hardened heart of unrepentant sin and choose an eternity in the torments of Hell.

 To learn more please read the article, “How to Save the Soul of Someone Dying.”

-If a person meeting the above requirements is conscious and of sound mind or not in an immediate fear of death–has a moment to confess and/or receive Holy Eucharist before dying–then, it is a GRAVE ERROR that someone is only administered Extreme Unction (anointing of the sick) without having the sacrament of penance (confession) first and receiving the Holy Eucharist (Communion).
+Those aren’t the only rules to help save souls.
+If a person meeting the above requirements is conscious and of sound mind or not in an immediate fear of death–and has a moment to confess and/or receive Holy Eucharist before dying–then, it is a GRAVE ERROR that someone is only administered Extreme Unction (anointing of the sick) without having the sacrament of penance (confession) first and receiving the Holy Eucharist (Communion) after.

 The Church teaches, “All care should be taken that nothing impede the grace of the sacrament [of Extreme Unction], and as nothing is more opposed to it [nothing rejects grace more] than the consciousness of mortal guilt, the constant practice of the Catholic Church must be observed of administering the sacrament of penance and the Eucharist before Extreme Unction” (Catechism of the Catholic Church Counsel of Trent).